-The candid reader can not but be intellectually interested and morally improved by these sweet emanations from the spirit-land.
+ested and morally improved by these sweet emanations from the spirit-land.
 They are gentle and affectionate, clear and positive, penetrative and exalting.
 They come to us like the whisperings of an invisible Divinity-sacred breathings of angelic intelligence.
 They momentarily encourage us to reconstruct the internal mechanism, to properly arrange the secret springs, to harmonize the controlling interests, of human society, to the end that temporal and eternal things may be so conjoined as to yield only joys unspeakable and moral rest.
 They teach sweet charity, and bid the mind look up to where-

-"High on you scroll, insoribed o'er Nature's shrine, Live in bright characters the words divine:
+"High on you scroll, inscribed o'er Nature's shrine, Live in bright characters the words divine: